In a nutshell

 - The taxable estate is worth more than £325,000 for an individual.
 This could increase up to £650,000 for a married couple or registered civil partners.

-- It's charged at 40% on the excess and is usually paid out by the estate of the person who has left the money - unless the will states that the person receiving the money has to pay this tax, or if there isn't enough money in the estate.
+- Tax is charged at 40% on anything above the £325,000 threshold and is usually paid out by the estate of the person who has left the money – unless the will states that the person receiving the money has to pay this tax, or if there isn't enough money in the estate.

 You may have to pay income tax if you're going to receive an income on any assets you inherit.
 This might include interest earned on money, dividends on shares or rental income from letting a property.